 The following data sets from the Norwegian Mapping Authority are available as free downloads from Geonorge.no (which also offers an English menu):

 If you are you interested in purchasing other geospatial data, please contact the Norwegian Hydrographic Service for marine geospatial data or one of our distributors for topographical land or property data.

 The map data sets are released in a form that is as close to the original as possible.
 This provides professional developers with as much free rein as possible to develop their own products and services based on the Norwegian Mapping Authority’s data.

-Topographic vector data, boundaries, road data and place names are provided in SOSI and GeoJSON formats.
-The elevation models are provided as DEM’s.
-N50-N5000 topographical land data can be found in ESRI File Geodatabase format, and in addition the N50 data is available in raster format as MrSID.
+Boundaries, road data and place names are provided in SOSI and PostGIS formats.
+The elevation models are provided as USGS and DEM’s.
+N50-N5000 topographical land data can be found in ESRI File Geodatabase format, GML, SOSI and PostGIS database..

 At the moment, professional developers and GIS workers will benefit the most from many of our open data sets.
 It is our goal that the map data can be used to develop new solutions, which can be useful to many users.